 -I sat in a booth near a stained-glass window, the sort with round pieces that look like the bottoms of bottles.
 My eyes adjusted pretty quickie, and the window gave me enough light to read by.

--A couple guys with German accents sat at the bar merrily conversing with the barmaid and each other.
+-A couple guys with German accents sat at the bar happily conversing with the barmaid and each other.
 At one point a guy with a British accent came down the stairs and greeted them jovially, explaining he was staying upstairs where he was getting a free drink.
 German guy: “I’m sorry for your bird.”
 British guy: “I’m sorry for my bird too, but it got me a free drink, so…” Later, while I was upstairs in the ladies’ room, I heard from the beer garden the same British guy giving a drunken speech about how the ghost of the chicken would be haunting his kitchen.
 And that’s all I know of the story.

 -I got bratwurst and sauerkraut and German potato salad, because I figured I might as well get German food.
 Also I got a pretzel because there are few things I love as much as a big soft-baked pretzel.
 The bratwurst was fantastic, especially dipped in spicy mustard.
 The sauerkraut was good but a little went a long way.
-The potato salad reminded me a little of cold mashed potatoes.
+The potato salad reminded me a of cold mashed potatoes.
 I enjoyed the taste but didn’t find myself going back for a third bite.
 The pretzel was perfection.

 -The barmaid was awesome.
 I really liked her.
 She was pretty and funny and and made everyone in the room happy.
 Or they could have been happy already, but that’s what it seemed like.